containers/podman-desktop/website/docs/discover-podman-desktop.md

 Access the **Pods** page in the UI to do the pod-related tasks:

-- Create a pod from a Kubernetes YAML file.
+- [Create a pod](/blog/2024/10/05/kubernetes-blog#creating-a-pod) from a Kubernetes YAML file or selected containers.
 - Search, start, restart, stop, or delete a pod.
 - View the status of containers that are part of the pod, whether they are running, created, exited, or in waiting state.
 - View the summary and logs of the pods